Wear OS: History and compatibility

 In May 2021 at Google I/O, Google announced a major update to the platform, internally known as Wear OS 3.0.
 It incorporates a new visual design inspired by Android 12, and Fitbit exercise tracking features.
 Google also announced a partnership with Samsung Electronics, who is collaborating with Google to unify its Tizen-based smartwatch platform with Wear OS, and has committed to using Wear OS on its future smartwatch products.
 The underlying codebase was also upgraded to Android 11.
 Wear OS 3.0 will be available to Wear OS devices running Qualcomm Snapdragon Wear 4100 system on chip, and will be an opt-in upgrade requiring a factory reset to install.

 Features

 Wear OS can synchronize notifications from a paired device, and supports voice control with the "OK Google" hotword along with gesture-based input.
 Wear OS integrates with Google services such as the Google Assistant and Google Mobile Services (including Gmail, Google Maps, and Google Wallet), as well as third-party watch apps from Play Store.
 From the watch face, the user can swipe up to access their notifications, down to access a quick settings panel, from the left to view their personalized Google feed, and the right to view Google Fit.
 Via Google Fit and similar applications, Wear OS supports ride and run tracking, and devices containing heart rate sensors can perform a reading on-demand, or at intervals throughout the day.
-The watch can control media being played on streamed on paired devices.
+The watch can control media being played or streamed on paired devices.